-Slate wall is a widely used item for interior and exterior designing primarily because of it's qualities in terms of aesthetic beauty, durability, reliability, high damage resistance and an extensive availability of size, textures, patterns, shapes and colors.
-They provide an aura of natural beauty yet at the same time, offer an air of modernity too and are mostly used for the construction of fountains, water falls and barbecue areas.
+Slate wall is a widely used item for interior and exterior designing primarily because of its qualities in terms of aesthetic beauty, durability, reliability, high damage resistance, and extensive availability of size, textures, patterns, shapes, and colors.
+They provide an aura of natural beauty yet at the same time, offer an air of modernity too and are mostly used for the construction of fountains, waterfalls, and barbecue areas.

 Building your outdoor slate wall isn’t the kind of task that you necessarily require professional assistance for because using the tools and steps mentioned below you can construct one yourself.

-Deciding on the location is obviously important as the amount of space available will affect the size as well other decisive features of the wall.
-As the Slate wall tiles are available in a variety of colors namely rusty, black, white, grey, blue, red, green and yellow so choose the color you want before you purchase any material.
-Moreover, also choose the different features of your outdoor wall, whether you want to stack or tile the slate (stacking looks more beautiful but requires more tiles) and what should be the type, pattern and surface of slate to be used for the project.
+Deciding on the location is obviously important as the amount of space available will affect the size as well as other decisive features of the wall.
+Slate wall tiles are available in a variety of colors namely rusty, black, white, grey, blue, red, green, and yellow.
+Choose the color you want before you purchase any material.
+You can also choose the different features of your outdoor wall, whether you want to stack or tile the slate (stacking looks more beautiful but requires more tiles) and what should be the type, pattern, and surface of slate to be used for the project.
 Once these questions have been answered purchase the material required in the right amount from your local hardware store.

 Once the location and dimensions of your wall have been decided, prepare the base for the construction.
-To do so, clear the place of possible stones, rocks and plants.
-Now level the surface area after which the mortar (for the base) needs to be mixed.
-Three different types of mortars are usually used with slate tiles: unmodified thin set (inexpensive, low quality), latex-modified thin set (elastic, stickier) and fortified thin set (strongest and most durable).
+Clear the place of possible stones, rocks, and plants.
+Level the surface area after which the mortar (for the base) needs to be mixed.
+Three different types of mortars are usually used with slate tiles: unmodified thin set (inexpensive, low quality), latex-modified thin set (elastic, stickier), and fortified thin set (strongest and most durable).
 Hence, decide on the type of mortar you prefer and use a trowel to place the slate one on top of the other but keep in mind that thick slates require lesser mortar while thin slates require more mortar.
-Once the application is complete, allow the mortar to dry out (as per the time specified on the mortar package.)
+Once the application is complete, allow the mortar to dry out as per the time specified on the mortar package.

-If using slate tiles for a water fall use a paint brush to paint the wall with a sealer while wiping away any excess with a damp cloth.
-Moreover, use gray gout to fill in between the slate tiles with a grout float and let the grout dry for at least 24 hours.
-However, if you wish to enrich or deepen the color of the slate tiles, seal them with a color enhancer but see to it that the enhancer is not applied on the grout.
-Moreover, lighting, plants, decorative shells/stones etc are recommended decorative tools for your wall.
+If using slate tiles for a waterfall use a paintbrush to paint the wall with a sealer while wiping away any excess with a damp cloth.
+Moreover, use gray grout to fill in between the slate tiles with a grout float and let the grout dry for at least 24 hours.
+If you wish to enrich or deepen the color of the slate tiles, seal them with a color enhancer but see to it that the enhancer is not applied on the grout.
+Moreover, lighting, plants, and decorative shells/stones are recommended decorative tools for your wall.